Pelicram/Pelicram.github.io/_pages/about.md

 The site is currently a bit barebones, eventually I'll add pages about my typewriters, and various ephemera including ribbons tins, manuals, brochures etc.

-The name of the blog has been inspired by the famous advertizement slogans used by the Underwood Typewriter Company.
+The name of the blog has been inspired by the famous advertizement slogans used by the Underwood Typewriter Company. - "The Machine You Will Eventually Buy."